-Before users or applications can use the Google App Engine Admin API, you as a Google Cloud Platform project owner must first enable the API in your project and then create credentials that users or applications can use to authorize HTTP requests.
+Before users or applications can use the Google App Engine Admin API, you as a Google Cloud project owner must first enable the API in your project and then create credentials that users or applications can use to authorize HTTP requests.

-For example, an owner must first create an initial Cloud Platform project and then create credentials in that project before anyone can send HTTP requests to the Admin API.
+For example, an owner must first create an initial Google Cloud project and then create credentials in that project before anyone can send HTTP requests to the Admin API.
 After the owner sets up and configures the initial project, that project can then be used for administrative purposes to programmatically create and manage other resources, for example:

-- Creating other Cloud Platform projects.
+- Creating other Google Cloud projects.

 - Creating App Engine applications for all newly created projects.